PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_conclusion.md

 ## Two randomized exploration strategies

-In this final lesson, we will use what we have learned about chemotaxis and the results of our BioNetGen model to build a random walk simulation emulating the behavior of *E. coli* within a background containing a variable concentration of attractant.
-We will then compare this model against a simple random walk model comparable to the one we introduced in the prologue in which the bacterium has a fixed tumbling frequency regardless of the concentration of attractant.
-Which "algorithm" will allow the bacterium to locate the attractant more readily?
+In this final lesson of the module, we will use what we have learned about chemotaxis to build a random walk model emulating the behavior of *E. coli* within a background containing a variable concentration of attractant.
+The bacterium will reorient itself randomly, but it will be able to change its tumbling frequency based on the current relative concentration of attractant at its location.

+We will then compare this realistic model of bacterial movement against a baseline algorithm modeling a fixed-tumbling frequency random walk.
+That is, the bacterium walks for a fixed distance and then reorients itself randomly.
+Which exploration algorithm allows the bacterium to locate the source of the attractant more reliably?
+And is one algorithm faster than the other?

-In this simulation, a bacterium is represented by a point in two-dimensional space.
-At any point (*x*, *y*) in the space, there is some concentration *L*(*x*, *y*) of ligand; furthermore, we simulate an attractant gradient by ensuring that there is a point (called the **goal**) at which *L*(*x*, *y*) is maximized, with the concentration of attractant diminishing as the distance from this point increases.
+We will represent a bacterium as a point in two-dimensional space.
+At any point (*x*, *y*), there is some concentration *L*(*x*, *y*) of ligand; furthermore, we simulate an attractant gradient by ensuring that there is a point (called the **goal**) at which *L*(*x*, *y*) is maximized, with the concentration of attractant diminishing as the distance from this point increases.

-Units in this space are in µm, so that moving from (0, 0) to (0, 20) is 20µm, a distance that we know from the introduction can be covered by the bacterium in 1 second during a contiguous run.
+Units in this space will be in µm, so that moving from (0, 0) to (0, 20) is 20µm, a distance that we know from the introduction can be covered by the bacterium in 1 second during an uninterrupted run.
 The bacterium will start at the **origin** (0, 0), which we will establish to have a ligand concentration of 100 molecules/µm<sup>3</sup>.
-The maximum concentration of 10<sup>8</sup> molecules/µm<sup>3</sup> is located at the goal, requiring the bacterium to travel a fair distance to locate the attractant.
-The concentration of ligands [*L*] grows exponentially from the origin to the goal, so that that *L*(*x*, *y*) = 100 · 10<sup>8 · (1-*d*/*D*)</sup>, where *d* is the distance from (*x*, *y*) to the goal, and *D* is the distance from the origin to the goal.
+The goal contains a maximum concentration of 10<sup>8</sup> molecules/µm<sup>3</sup> and is located at the point (1500, 1500), requiring the bacterium to travel a significant distance to locate the attractant.
+The concentration of ligands [*L*] grows exponentially from the origin to the goal; specifically, *L*(*x*, *y*) = 100 · 10<sup>8 · (1-*d*/*D*)</sup>, where *d* is the distance from (*x*, *y*) to the goal, and *D* is the distance from the origin to the goal.

-**STOP:** How can we quantify how well a single bacterium has done at finding the attractant?
+**STOP:** How can we quantify how well a bacterium has done at finding the attractant?
 {: .notice--primary}

-We will then implement two bacterial random walk strategies.
-In the first strategy, the bacterium travels in a new direction after an approximately constant rate of time.
-In the second strategy, the bacterium senses the relative concentration of attractant and adjusts its tumbling frequency, based on what we have learned about chemotaxis.

-We will then run our random walk simulations many times for each strategy, where each simulation runs for some fixed time *t* in seconds.
-(This parameter should be large enough to allow the bacterium to have time to reach the goal.)
-For each simulated bacterium, we then measure how far it is from the goal.
-To compare the two strategies, we will compare the average distance to the goal for the simple random walk against the average distance to the goal for the realistic random walk.
+To measure average-case behavior, we will run our random walk simulations many times for each of our two strategies, where each simulation lasts some fixed time *t*.
+(This parameter should be large enough to allow the bacterium to have enough time to reach the goal.)
+To compare the two strategies, we will then measure how far on average a bacterium with each strategy ends up from the goal.

-Also keep in mind that if two mechanisms can get to the "food source" equally well, we will definitely want to get there faster.
-We will also consider this in comparing our performances.
+We now will specify the details of the two strategies.

-**Strategy 1: Standard random walk**
+###Strategy 1: Standard random walk

 Ingredients and simplifying assumptions of the model:
  - Run.
-The duration of run follows an exponential distrubtion with mean equals to the background run duration *t*<sub>0</sub>.
+The duration of run follows an exponential distribution with mean equals to the background run duration *t*<sub>0</sub>.
  - Tumble.
 The duration of cell tumble follows an exponential distribution with mean 0.1s[^Saragosti2012].
 When it tumbles, we assume it only changes the orientation for the next run but doesn't move in space.
 The degree of reorientation follows a uniform distribution from 0° to 360°.

 For each cell, our simulation follows this procedure: